MenxLi/pody/docs/pody-cli.md

 ```sh
 pody stat gputime 1w
 ```
-This will return the (roughly) GPU time usage of the server in the last week.
+This will return the (rough) GPU time usage of the server in the last week, or you can omit the time limit to get the total time usage.

 ## More Helpers